2015 BC Culture Days Ambassadors

 Culture Days Event: Her event, Live Piano and Yoga, encompassed new, modern, minimalist piano works of Canadian, Estonian, French, Italian, British and American composers performed on a heritage piano at a heritage venue as a soundscape for a yoga class.
 The activity gave the participants a physical and contemplative 9 framework in which to explore new music while experiencing the therapeutic value of live acoustic performance.

-Culture Days Event: Together, Sarah and Judy decided to partner together, with as Sarah taking on the admin/outreach/spokesperson role, while Judy lead the activity itself.
+Culture Days Event: Sarah and Judy decided to partner together with Sarah taking on the admin/outreach/spokesperson role, while Judy led the activity itself.
 They presented the Collaborative Tile Quilt Mosaic event, which was a huge success, drawing about 75 participants.
 The 57 tiles created were then put on display as public art.

 Miyuki Shinkai (Gibsons) Coming to North America from Japan, she found that expressing herself through art helped her overcome language and cultural barriers.
 She believes that we should be as one, respecting diverse cultures, uniqueness and individuality.
 She thinks freedom of thought and creativity promotes innovation.
 She is evolving her artistic practice by collaborating with communities and exhibiting in public areas with free access to a visual language, therefore, inclusive to all cultures.
 She earned a BA in English and Comparative Culture in Osaka, Japan and then continued her studies in Hawaii, California and Vermont, earning an MA in Social Administration at Georgia Southwestern State University with a minor in glass blowing.
 This eventually led her to the Pilchuck Glass School in Washington.
 Her husband, fellow artist Wayne Harjula and her own and operate a glass blowing studio in Gibsons on the Sunshine Coast, where recently they have made major progress in recycling glass material to sustain the glass making process and make it more affordable and accessible.
 Her passion is to outreach to the community by teaching and exhibiting art.
 Her goal is to continue serving the public through art initiation on an international scale.